fivetran/dbt_reddit_ads/README.md

 # Reddit Ads Transformation dbt Package ([Docs](https://fivetran.github.io/dbt_reddit_ads/))
 # 📣 What does this dbt package do?
-- Produces modeled tables that leverage Reddit Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/reddit-ads) in the format described by [this ERD](https://fivetran.com/docs/applications/reddit-ads#schemainformation) and builds off the output of our [Reddit Ads source package](https://github.com/fivetran/dbt_reddit_ads_source).
+- Produces modeled tables that leverage Reddit Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/reddit-ads) in the format described by [this ERD](https://fivetran.com/docs/applications/reddit-ads#schemainformation) and builds off the output of our [Reddit Ads source package](https://github.com/fivetran/dbt_reddit_ads_source)
 - Enables you to better understand the performance of your ads across varying grains:
-  - Providing an account, campaign, ad group, ad, and URL level reports.
+  - Providing an account, campaign, ad group, ad, and URL level reports
-- Materializes output models designed to work simultaneously with our [multi-platform Ad Reporting package](https://github.com/fivetran/dbt_ad_reporting).
+- Materializes output models designed to work simultaneously with our [multi-platform Ad Reporting package](https://github.com/fivetran/dbt_ad_reporting)
-- Generates a comprehensive data dictionary of your source and modeled Reddit Ads data through the [dbt docs site](https://fivetran.github.io/dbt_reddit_ads/#!/overview).
+- Generates a comprehensive data dictionary of your source and modeled Reddit Ads data through the [dbt docs site](https://fivetran.github.io/dbt_reddit_ads/#!/overview)

 The following table provides a detailed list of all models materialized within this package by default.
 > TIP: See more details about these models in the package's [dbt docs site](https://fivetran.github.io/dbt_reddit_ads/#!/overview?g_v=1&g_e=seeds).